Billy Scott (racing driver)

-Billy Scott (October 10, 1948 – April 28, 2017 San Bernardino, California), was an American race car driver.
+Bill Scott (October 10, 1948 – April 28, 2017 San Bernardino, California), was an American race car driver.
 Scott competed in a number of disciplines, including open wheel car, stock car, and drag racing.
 In 1974–1976, he competed in four races in the USAC Championship Car series, including the 1976 Indianapolis 500 where he finished 23rd in a car owned by Warner W. Hodgdon and named the Spirit of Public Enterprise.